Cradac/Iron-Justice/README.md

 ## License

-The project runs under the MIT License.
-Feel free to fork the repo and do whatever with it.
+The project runs under the GPL v3 License.
+Feel free to fork the repo.

 ## Acknowledgment

-Thanks to the entire Officer team of the Iron Fleet and Rogue Legends for testing and iterating over all new additions the Justice.
+Thanks to the entire Officer team of the Iron Fleet and Rogue Legends for testing and iterating over all new additions of the Justice.

 I also thank my tendency to procrastination, which sometimes halted the development for months and at two other occasions made me rewrite the entire code base within a few days.